twistezo/netflix-subtitles-styler/article.md

 });
 ```

 Firstly we check that `changeInfo.status` has status `complete`.
 It means that the website on this tab is loaded.
 Then we get settings from Local Storage and declare which script should be run on current tab with `tabId`.
-On the end in callback we send the message with settings from UI to script.
+At the end in callback we send the message with settings from UI to script.

 <a name="4"></a>